mpampuch/pytorch-notes/README.md

 All data inputted and outputted out of models in PyTorch need to be represented as tensors.

+### The 3 most common issues in machine learning with PyTorch

+In PyTorch, most of your data will be stored in tensors.
+When tensors are being slung around and computed upon, there are three common issues that can arise:

+1. **Shape errors** - You're trying to perform an operation on matrices/tensors with shapes that don't line up.
+For example, your data's shape is `[1, 28, 28]` but your first layer takes an input of `[10]`.
+2. **Device errors** - Your model is on a different device to your data.
+For example your model is on the GPU (e.g. `"cuda"`) and your data is on the CPU (e.g. `"cpu"`).
+3. **Datatype errors** - Your data is one datatype (e.g. `torch.float32`), however the operation you're trying to perform requires another datatype (e.g. `torch.int64`).

 ### Tensor Size, Shape and Dimensions

 In PyTorch, it's important to not conflate the concepts of tensor dimensions and tensor size and shape.